zengm-games/zengm/README.md

 is absolute vs relative paths, governed by window.inCordova in index.html).

 Warning: This hasn't been tested in a while and is probably broken by now.

+### Thank you BrowserStack

+Shout out to [BrowserStack](https://www.browserstack.com/) for helping with cross-browser testing.